blendle/Hanson/README.md

 ## What is Hanson?

 Hanson is a simple, lightweight library to observe and bind values in Swift.
-It's been designed as an alternative to Objective-C's KVO and KVC.
+It's been developed to support the MVVM architecture in our [Blendle iOS app](https://itunes.apple.com/nl/app/blendle/id947936149).
+Hanson provides several advantages to using KVO in Swift, such as a Swiftier syntax, no boilerplate code, and the ability to use it in pure Swift types.

 ## Example Usage